VerifiedarXiv:2312.0075224 min

 On language, Mamba is the first attention-free model to keep pace with a strong modern Transformer recipe (the LLaMA-style "Transformer++") at matched compute.
 The headline: Mamba-3B matches Transformers twice its size, both in pretraining loss and downstream evaluation, and beats same-size baselines like Pythia by a few points on common-sense reasoning.
 It does this while reading the sequence in linear time and generating with no KV cache, at 4–5× the throughput.

-The limits are honest.
+Mamba gives ground in clear places.
 A fixed-size state is a compression, so on tasks that need exact recall of an arbitrary past token, attention's full cache still has an edge, and hybrids that sprinkle a few attention layers among Mamba blocks tend to win on those.
-Selection also gives up the convolution view, so the speed depends on a custom CUDA kernel rather than a stock FFT, which is more to maintain.
+Selection also gives up the convolution view, and with it the stock FFT: the speed instead depends on a custom CUDA kernel, which is more to maintain.
 And the architecture is newer than the Transformer, with less of the tooling and folklore that makes a thing easy to train at the largest scales.

-Step back and the argument is four facts long.
-A recurrence reads a sequence in linear time and generates with no cache.
-A structured SSM is such a recurrence, and when it is time-invariant it is also a convolution you can train fast.
-Making it time-invariant is exactly what stops it from choosing what to remember, so Mamba makes the gate depend on the token, which costs the convolution but buys content-based memory.
-A careful scan puts the speed back.
-The result is a model that reads everything cheaply and keeps only what matters, which turns out to be most of what attention was buying at quadratic cost.
+A structured SSM is a recurrence that reads a sequence in linear time and generates with no cache, and while it stays time-invariant it doubles as a convolution you can train fast.
+But time-invariance prevents content-dependent memory: the decay is fixed regardless of the token.
+Mamba makes the gate depend on the token, trading the convolution away for content-based memory, and a careful scan pays back the speed that trade would have cost.
+The result reads everything cheaply and keeps only what matters, which is most of what attention was buying at quadratic cost.

 Provenance Verified against primary literature